rspack-contrib/html-rspack-plugin/README.md

 | **`excludeChunks`** | `{Array.<string>}` | `` | Allows you to skip some chunks (e.g don't add the unit-test chunk) |
 | **`xhtml`** | `{Boolean}` | `false` | If `true` render the `link` tags as self-closing (XHTML compliant) |

-Here's an example webpack config illustrating how to use these options
+Here's an example Rspack config illustrating how to use these options

 **rspack.config.js**